keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 1. [Create KeptnEvaluationDefinition](#create-keptnevaluationdefinition-resources)
    resources for each evaluation you want to perform.
-1. Manually create the appropriate `KeptnAppContext` resource listing all KeptnApp level evaluations, referring to `KeptnEvaluationDefinition`
+1. Manually create the appropriate `KeptnAppContext` resource listing all `KeptnApp` level evaluations, referring to `KeptnEvaluationDefinition`
-2. Annotate any workload YAML file for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment .
+2. Annotate any of your workload YAML file for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment .